 Bodily fluids have been routinely measured for human estriol (E3) in order to monitor and manage fetal well-being, particularly for high risk pregnant patients.
 There are also many advantages for measuring unconjugated E3 instead of total serum or urinary E3.
 Unconjugated E3 reflects more accurately the fetal outcome in diabetic pregnancies, its levels are not altered following certain antibiotics administration and the concentrations are free from effects which can be related to maternal hepatic or renal diseases.

 The following assay uses a highly specific estriol antibody (also called E3, oestriol), together with the elimination of radioisotopes and the long shelf life of this product, this procedure has become applicable to both large and small laboratories.
 Due to the ranges for normal and abnormal serum conjugated E3 being relatively wide and overlap considerably, it is recommended that the patient is monitored frequently since a single E3 measurement will be of little value in order to establish any individual trend.

 FREE ESTRIOL ELISA KIT CONTENT

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.

-- Enzyme Conjugate: Consisting of anti estriol antibody conjugated to horseradish peroxidase.
+- Enzyme Conjugate: Estriol conjugated to horseradish peroxidase.